duyminh1998/pycmo/README.md

 2. Click on "Clone or download", and then "Download Zip".
 3. Unzip the repo anywhere.
 4. Navigate to "pycmo".
 Then, install the repository using `pip install .`
 5. Configure the project's `config.py` file to fit your system's paths.
-Do not change the amount of parentheses that are present in each entry!
+Do not change the amount of parentheses that are present in each entry as that could mess up its usage!
 ```python
 {
     "command_path": "C:\\Program Files (x86)\\Command Professional Edition 2\\",